fhswf/DGS-PG-Gruppe-1/pose-estimator/README.md

 | **Left Hand** | 21 | 85-105 | 🔴 Red |
 | **Right Hand** | 21 | 106-126 | 🟡 Yellow |
 | **Feet** | 6 | 127-132 | 🟣 Purple |

+> **Note:** All 133 keypoint coordinates are always returned, but only those above the confidence threshold are considered "detected".

 ## 🎨 **Output Examples**